 Your Ranger upholstery is top-grade marine vinyl.
 Naturally, the suppleness and color fidelity of the upholstery is best maintained by storing your boat out of direct sunlight.
 Cleaning and conditioning of your upholstery is best accomplished with an approved, top-quality vinyl cleaner.
 To loosen stubborn soil or embedded dirt in textured surfaces, use a soft bristle brush, your approved cleanser, followed by wiping with a damp sponge.
-See specific suggestions for cleaning of marine vinyl on pages 38 and 39.
+See specific suggestions for cleaning of upholstery on pages 40 and 41.

-CAUTION Do not use acetone, paint remover or other strong solvents on boat's upholstery.
+Do not use acetone, paint remover or other strong solvents on boat's upholstery.